spardoel/Sign-language-recognition/Posts/2022-09-14_Sign_language_interpreter_blog_8.md

 The next part of the code loads the video, performs the feature extraction and saves the data as a pickle file.
 It is similar to the previous code so I won't bother copying it here.
 Check out the "preprocess_and_save_video_features_2.py" file to see the full code.

-After the augmented videos were labeled and processed, the next part of the code was run to train the model.
+After the augmented videos were loaded and processed, the features were saved.
+Next, the model training code was used.

 ## Training the model with the augmented videos

 The part of the code that loaded the pickle file and trained the model did not need to be modified at all.
 I won't re-explain the code here.
 Check out the "load_features_and_train_model.py" file for the full code.
 In short, the model still used two SimpleRNN layers followed by 5 dense layers with a 30% dropout between each.

-I thought the model may take longer to converge with the larger dataset so I increased the number of training epochs from 50 to 150.
+I thought the model may take longer to converge with the larger dataset, so I increased the number of training epochs from 50 to 150.

 Here was the output for the model training.